 8. Commissioners' Court is responsible for authorizing, within budget restraints, all out-of-state travel for all County employees.
-The exceptions are for Sheriff Deputies to transport prisoners from out of state, conduct criminal investigations and attend training as necessary in their official capacity of law enforcement.
-Reimbursement of out-of-state travel costs is based upon the most economic mode of travel that is reasonably available.
+The only exception is for Sheriff Deputies to transport prisoners from out-of-state Reimbursement of out-of-state travel costs is based upon the most economic mode of travel that is reasonably available.
 When automobiles are used, reimbursement is allowed on the basis of actual mileage traveled or by using the mileage chart at the current rate used by the Internal Revenue Service.
 If using air service, reimbursement will only be for the amount of a tourist class ticket.